-Nina Jacobson has built an impressive career spanning over 25 years.
-She achieved enormous success as a senior film executive at three major motion picture studios before founding the independent company Color Force in 2010.
-Her first film as producer, and the first for Color Force, was Diary of a Wimpy Kid, which grossed over $75 million worldwide and spawned three popular sequels.
-Jacobson also produced The Hunger Games franchise, based on Suzanne Collins’ best-selling novels, which together have grossed $2.9 billion worldwide.
+Nina Jacobson has built an impressive career spanning over 30 years.
+Jacobson achieved enormous success as a senior film executive at three major motion picture studios before founding the independent company Color Force in 2007.
+Her first film as producer and the first for Color Force was Diary of a Wimpy Kid, which grossed over $75 million worldwide and spawned three popular sequels.
+Jacobson also produced The Hunger Games franchise based on Suzanne Collins’ best-selling novel, which together have grossed $2.9 billion worldwide.

-Jacobson and her Color Force partner Brad Simpson won Emmy® and Golden Globe® awards for Color Force’s first foray into television, The People v.
+Jacobson and her Color Force partner Brad Simpson won Emmy® and Golden Globe® Awards for Color Force’s first foray into television, The People v.
 O.J.
 Simpson: American Crime Story, which they executive produced alongside Ryan Murphy.
-The show, installment one of an anthology series, debuted on FX in February 2016 to critical acclaim and record ratings, and went on to receive a remarkable 22 Emmy Award nominations and nine wins, including the Emmy for Best Limited Series.
-The series’ second installment, The Assassination of Gianni Versace: American Crime Story, premiered in January 2018 and received 18 Emmy nominations and seven wins, including the Emmy for Best Limited Series.
-Jacobson is currently in production on Impeachment: American Crime Story and the first season of Y: The Last Man, adapted from DC comic book of the same name.
-She also recently concluded work on the critically acclaimed third season of drama Pose with Ryan Murphy.
+The show, the first installment of an anthology series, debuted on FX in February 2016 to critical acclaim and record ratings and went on to receive 22 Emmy Award nominations and nine wins.
+The series’ second installment, The Assassination of Gianni Versace: American Crime Story, premiered in January 2018 and received 18 Emmy nominations and seven wins.
+Jacobson produced the critically claimed series Pose for FX, which wrapped its final season this year and recently completed production on Impeachment: American Crime Story, alongside Ryan Murphy.

-On the feature side, Jacobson recently produced Joe Robert Cole’s directorial debut, All Day and a Night, and The Goldfinch, based on the critically acclaimed novel by Donna Tartt.
-Jacobson also produced the groundbreaking feature film Crazy Rich Asians based on Kevin Kwan’s international bestseller for Warner Bros., and Ben is Back, which premiered at Toronto International Film Festival to critical acclaim.
+Jacobson also produced the groundbreaking feature film Crazy Rich Asians based on Kevin Kwan’s international best-seller for Warner Bros. and Ben Is Back, which premiered at the Toronto International Film Festival to critical acclaim.

-Prior to forming Color Force, Jacobson was president of the Walt Disney Motion Picture Group where she oversaw script development and film production for Walt Disney Pictures, Touchstone Pictures and Hollywood Pictures.
+Prior to forming Color Force, Jacobson was president of the Walt Disney Motion Picture Group, where she oversaw script development and film production for Walt Disney Pictures, Touchstone Pictures and Hollywood Pictures.
 During her tenure, 15 of Jacobson’s projects grossed over $100 million domestically, including Pirates of the Caribbean, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and The Princess Diaries.
-The Pirates of the Caribbean franchise became the highest grossing film in Disney’s history, generating almost three billion dollars in worldwide box office.

-Jacobson is a graduate of Brown University and currently lives in Santa Monica with her wife Jennifer, their three children, two dogs and a cat.
+Jacobson is a graduate of Brown University and lives in the Pacific Palisades with her wife Jennifer, their three children, two dogs and a cat.